-Moreover in cities across our nation, scores of people with a background in the Italian Pentecostal Churches have been assimilated into other Full Gospel communions, at times forming the core of responsible constituents as well as occupying positions of leadership.
-On foreign soil, notably in Italy and Brazil, there continue evidences of God’s blessing.
+Moreover, in cities across our nation, scores of people with a background in the Italian Pentecostal Churches have been assimilated into other Full Gospel communions, at times forming the core of responsible constituents as well as occupying positions of leadership.
+On foreign soil, notably in Italy and Brazil, evidence of God’s blessing continues.
 Italy’s strongest Protestant church is the Italian Assemblies of God, our affiliate movement there.
 Brazil's most flourishing churches today are the fruit of the Rev. L. Francescon’s ministry of a generation ago.
-The missionary enterprise of the International Fellowship of Christian Assemblies currently reaches the people of India, Africa, South America, Canada, the European continent, the Orient, Australia and Mexico.
+The missionary enterprise of the International Fellowship of Christian Assemblies currently reaches the people of India, Africa, South America, Canada, the European continent, the Orient, Australia, and Mexico.

 Denominationally: The IFCA is usually regarded as Pentecostal.
 However, she frankly abhors the excesses tolerated or practiced among the churches using the same name.
 Since its inception, the Movement has coveted the Lordship as well as the liberty of the Holy Spirit and has sought orderliness among its ranks.
 The mural inscription above the pulpit in the church where the General Council first convened in Niagara Falls, NY read, “Let all things be done decently and in order,” a Bible quotation from I Corinthians 14:40.